endymion1818/deliciousreverie/src/pages/post/javascript-cms-landscape.md

 ## 5. Apostrophe

 Apostrophe only just fits onto this list because it's a full-stack CMS with a Headless plugin ... which is just fine, but it's an interesting choice.
-However the presence of plugins like this one gives me confidence this is a mature app that has a solid future.
+The presence of plugins like this one gives me confidence this is a mature app that has a solid future.
 Again, I haven't tried it out, but I will report back when I have.

 The marketing talks about "in-context editing", but I'm not sure this refers to headless mode or not ... if it is, this could be a killer feature.